 OK - you have a buyer and have agreed on the price.
 Then you need to get that agreement in writing and signed off by the buyer to lock in the deal.
 Fill out a purchase and sale agreement and email it to the buyer to obtain a signature from them.
-Often times, this is where the seller will refer to the assistance of a licensed real estate brokerage firm to handle the paperwork and oversee the closing process.
+Often times, this is where the seller will refer to the assistance of a licensed real estate brokerage firm or specifically a timeshare broker to handle the paperwork and oversee the closing process.
 Two recommended firms for this would be TimeshareBrokerAssociates.com and CashOutATimeshare.com, both of whom can manage the process for you.

 Timeshare Closing Services